nodejs/dev-policy/README.md

 The *tsc-agenda* tag is used to elevate items to the next TSC meeting.
 TSC meeting notes and announcements should have the *tsc-meeting* tag.

-The *review-required* tag is used to indicate that a pull request cannot be landed without a decision from either a Working Group or the TSC.
+Every Working Group must specify a tag that can be used to indicate items for review by the Working Group and a tag that can be used to identify Working Group meeting notes and announcements.

 ## Release Process